x11x00x00x/pgr2modded/README.md

  - Add the BMW M3 Coupe
  - Fix the physics of the Masarati
+ - Ben Prototype Car
+ - Pete Prototype Car

 How to install:

 Copy the game files over the top of your current game files and clear your cache.
 Run the game.

+DO NOT INSTALL THE FutureFixes Folder.

+To unlock the tracks you MUST use the JayFNG profile.